Demo · Build · Transform · Enjoy

 A brighter, more open, and colorful space.

-This kitchen remodel increased cabinet storage and counter space, moved the sink under the window, and reoriented appliances for improved flow.
+We increased storage and counter space, relocated the sink under the window, and reoriented the appliances to improve flow.

 We added French doors to the kitchen and replaced the flooring, tying the spaces together.